NHIG are proud that the following projects are either in hand or have been completed:

 June 2017 – current (Funded by the Foyle Foundation)

 The initial stage of this project will result in a draft Glossary being circulated to our membership in September 2017 with a view to the first edition of the Glossary being up on our website early in 2018.
-You can download the initial stage of the project Glossary of Heritage Ironwork - draft for collaboration (.pdf) and contribute to the outcome (see Get Involved)
+You can download the initial stage of the project [Download not found] and contribute to the outcome (see Get Involved)

 October 2015 – September 2016

 The Trustees present their Annual Report together with the financial statements of the National Heritage Ironwork Group (NHIG) for the year ended 30 September 2016.